Generic Name: Dalteparin Sodium

 Fragmin Dosage and Administration

-Monitoring of anti-factor Xa levels may be helpful in high-risk groups, such as pregnant patients, patients with renal impairment, patients at extremes of weight, or if abnormal coagulation parameters or bleeding occurs during treatment.1 152
+Monitoring of anti-factor Xa concentrations may be helpful in high-risk groups, such as pregnant patients, patients with renal impairment, patients at extremes of weight, or if abnormal coagulation parameters or bleeding occurs during treatment.1 152

 Administer by deep sub-Q injection; do not give IM.1